permutationlock/hakyll_blog/posts/blog-static_linking.md

 	/lib64/ld-linux-x86-64.so.2 => /usr/lib64/ld-linux-x86-64.so.2 (...)
 ```
 <div class=label>Creating a shared library and linking it into a dynamic executable</div>

-One benefit of dynamic linking is memory savings: the system linker can ensure
-that only one copy of each library is loaded into memory and shared between
-all applications that depend on it.
-Another upside is
-patching: a dynamic library can be updated
-without updating the executables that depend on it.
-E.g. instead of the linking a static musl `libc.a` into every binary, the
-standard for GNU libc is to make a dynamic `libc.so` that is
-shared by all dynamic executables.

 An executable that does not require dynamic linking is called a *static
 executable*.
 The big strength of static executables